List of historic buildings in Markham, Ontario

-This is a list of historic building in Markham, Ontario, Canada.
-The earliest structures that were built in Markham, Ontario originated from indigenous settlements in the region, including the Iroquois, the Huron Wendat, the Petun and the Neutral Nation.
-However, Markham's oldest standing structures dates back to its earliest European settlers, who settled the area in 1794.
+Historic buildings in Markham, Ontario, reflect the area's long history of human activity, beginning with Indigenous communities such as the Huron-Wendat, Petun, Neutral, and Iroquois.
+Europeans began to build structures in Markham with the settlement of Thornhill and Unionville in 1794, and the establishment of Buttonville and Markham Village shortly afterwards during the early 19th century.

-The following article is a list of historic buildings in Markham up to 1850.
+The oldest surviving building in the municipality dates back to 1800.
+Most of Markham's surviving historic buildings built before 1851 are residences still used for that purpose, though a small number of commercial and institutional buildings also remain.

 Existing historic buildings

 Most historic structures and properties are presently registered with the Markham Register of Property of Cultural Heritage Value or Interest.
 A number of buildings and properties listed on the registry are protected under the Ontario Heritage Act.
 Buildings and structures in the registry are either listed as individual properties, or as a part of a larger heritage conservation district.
 The oldest structure listed on the registry is Philip Eckardt Log House, built in 1800.

 The majority of Markham's oldest standing structures were built as private residences, many of which are still used for that purpose.
 However, some residences have been re-purposed for commercial use.